MarvAmBass/docker-versatile-postfix/README.md

 	opendkim-genkey -t -s mail -d example.com

-Just put the file _mail.private_ besides the Dockerfile.
-It will be imported into the container during the build process.
+Just put the file _mail.private_ as _dkim.key_ inside the dkim directory you'll later link into the container using _-v_.

 The _mail.txt_ should be imported into the DNS System

 ## Testing SMTP